-While the paper towel was drying, my son made the caterpillar.
-He chose 4 red pom poms and then glued them to a clothespin.
-I also glued on 2 little pipe cleaner antennae.
+While the paper towel was drying, I helped my little guy make the clothespin caterpillar.
+He chose 4 red pom poms which he then glued them to the clothespin.
+To finish, I glued on 2 little pipe cleaner antennae.
 You could also make eyes and a mouth with puffy paint.